-- 1. Labor and dDelivery services include home delivery, admission to the hospital, or obstetric center, the admission history and physical examination, management of uncomplicated labor, vaginal delivery (with or without an episiotomy/forcepsoperative delivery (vacuum or forceps)), or cesarean delivery in hospital setting.
-Medical problems complicating labor and delivery management may require additional resources and should be identified by billed utilizing the CPT codes in the CPT-Medicine and Evaluation and Management Services section in addition to codes for maternity care. - a.
+- 2. Labor and Ddelivery services include home delivery, admission to the hospital, or obstetric center, the admission history and physical examination, management of uncomplicated labor, vaginal delivery (with or without an episiotomy/forceps), or cesarean delivery.
+Medical problems complicating labor and delivery management may require additional resources and should be identified by billed utilizing the CPT codes in the CPT Medicine and Evaluation and Management Services sections in addition to codes for maternity care.
+Reference MSM Chapter 200, Attachment A, Policy #02-01 for policy on Birth Centers. - a.
 In accordance with standard regulations, vaginal deliveries with a hospital stay of three days or less and cesarean-section deliveries with a hospital stay of four days or less do not require prior authorization.
 Reference MSM Chapter 200, Hospital Services for inpatient coverage and limitations. - b.
 Non-Medically Elective Deliveries - 1.
 Reimbursement for Avoidable Cesarean Section

-To make certain that cesarean sections are being performed only in cases of medical necessity, Nevada Medicaid the DHCFP will reimburse physicians providers for performing cesarean sections only in instances that are medically necessary and not for the convenience of the provider or patient.
+To make certain that cesarean sections are being performed only in cases of medical necessity, the DHCFP will reimburse physicians for performing cesarean sections only in instances that are medically necessary and not for the convenience of the provider or patient.
 Elective cesarean sections must be prior authorized and will be reimbursed at the vaginal delivery rate.